parkje0623/Hop/README.md

 # Hop
-This is imitation version of mobile game hop which player must continuously move the ball to a moving platform.
+This is **imitation version of mobile game hop** which player must continuously move the ball to a moving platform.
-This is my first attempt to create and publish a game on public using Unity.
+This is my **first attempt to create and publish a game on public using Unity**.
 Hop can be played on a website as a flash game or as an application on a desktop.

 ## Technology
 Language Used: **C#**
 Development Tool: **Unity**

 ## Instructions